Lemon Olive Oil Cake Recipe with Mascarpone Glaze

 2.

-Whisk together the olive oil and sugar in a large bowl until smooth.
-Add the eggs and whisk until combined.
-Add the cream Fraiche and whisk gently until combined.
+In a large bowl, whisk together the olive oil and sugar until smooth.
+Add the eggs and whisk until incorporated, then gently whisk in the crème fraîche until fully combined.

 Mark as complete